nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-v2.md

 * **Error responses** — correct error structure and message for each failure scenario
 * **Content-Type header** — response is serialised in the expected format (e.g. `application/json`)
 * **Authentication behaviour** — unauthenticated requests return `401`; requests without the required permissions return `403`
+* **Contract conformance** — responses conform to the service's published OpenAPI specification; use a schema validator to assert that response bodies, status codes, and content types match the declared contract
 * **Security headers** — required headers are present and aligned to our standards; see [Security headers](../../security/security-headers/)

 ### Data access layer tests